- <div style="background-image:url(/live/image/gid/22/width/1600/height/300/crop/1/29646_internshipcropped2.rev.1451945094.jpg)"/>

 Donald Meyer, Professor of Music

-For his Chicago Fellows research, Odugu intends to explore either the history of housing inequities pertaining to the economic divide between the inner city and the suburbs (including redlining and the federal, state and local housing policies; restrictive covenants in real-estate deeds; panic peddling by real-estate practitioners; etc.), or Jane Addams’s educational and political activities related to immigrants and migrants from the south.
+For his Chicago Fellows research, Odugu intends to explore the history of housing inequities pertaining to the economic divide between the inner city and the suburbs (including redlining and the federal, state and local housing policies; restrictive covenants in real-estate deeds; panic peddling by real-estate practitioners; etc.).

 Ben Zeller, Associate Professor of Religion

-Zeller aims to create educational virtual tours of some of Chicago’s most historically important sacred spaces.
-He hopes to partner with some of these houses of worship to create immersive digital experiences that explore the history, architecture, spiritual background, and liturgical uses of the spaces.
+This project presents immersive virtual tours of three houses of worship in Chicagoland.
+These digital experiences explore the history, architecture, spiritual background, and liturgical uses of the spaces.

 Chicago Fellows 2015